emqx/neuron-docs/en_US/configuration/configuration.md

    |                | [KNXnet/IP](./south-devices/knxnet-ip/knxnet-ip.md)          |              | <!--Allen-Bradley DF1 with doc to be added-->                |
    | **Environmental Monitoring**   | [HJ212-2017](./south-devices/hj212-2017/hj212-2017.md)       | **Petroleum Industry** | [NON A11](./south-devices/nona11/nona11.md)                  |

-2. [Creating Southbound Drivers](./south-devices/south-devices.md): Choose required southbound plugins for device communication based on industrial protocols.
+2. [Create Southbound Drivers](./south-devices/south-devices.md): Choose required southbound plugins for device communication based on industrial protocols.
 Each plugin can connect to a single device or multiple devices associated with a message bus, adhering to protocol standards.
 Users can create southbound drivers with plugins or [templates](./templates/templates.md) as per their preferences.

-3. [Connecting Southbound Devices](./south-devices/south-devices.md#configure-data-groups-and-tags): Connect southbound devices by creating groups and points.
+3. [Connect to Southbound Devices](./south-devices/south-devices.md#configure-data-groups-and-tags): Connect southbound devices by creating groups and points.
 Once groups and points are set up, users can monitor the real-time values of the data points through data monitoring.
 For easy configuration, Neuron supports [offline Excel file batch imports](./import-export/import-export.md) of relevant configuration information.

 ::: tip